geoarrow/geoarrow/format.md

 ### Motivation

-Standard ways to represent or serialize vector geometries include WKT (e.g.
-"POINT (0 0)"), WKB and GeoJSON.
+Standard ways to represent or serialize vector geometries include WKT (e.g., "POINT (0 0)"), WKB and GeoJSON.
 Each of those representations have a considerable (de)serialization cost, neither do they have a compute-friendly memory layout.

-The goal of this specification is to store geometries in an Arrow-compatible format that has 1) low (de)serialization overhead and 2) once in memory is cheap to convert to geospatial libraries (e.g. GEOS or JTS) or easy to directly operate on (e.g. directly working with the coordinate values).
+The goal of this specification is to store geometries in an Arrow-compatible format that:

+- Has low (de)serialization overhead, and
+- Once in memory is cheap to convert to geospatial libraries (e.g., GEOS or JTS) or easy to directly operate on (e.g., directly working with the coordinate values).

-Benefits of using the proposed Arrow-native format:
+Benefits of using the proposed Arrow-native format include:

-- Cheap access to the raw coordinate values for all geometries.
+- Cheap access to the raw coordinate values for all geometries,
-- Columnar data layout.
+- Columnar data layout, and
 - Full data type system of Arrow is available for attribute data.

-More specifically, the Arrow geometry specification stores the raw coordinates values in contiguous arrays with enough metadata (offsets) to reconstruct or interpret as actual geometries.
+More specifically, the Arrow geometry specification stores the raw coordinate values in contiguous buffers with enough metadata (offsets) to reconstruct or interpret them as actual geometries.

-[FlatGeoBuf](https://flatgeobuf.org/) is similar on various aspects, but is record-oriented, while Arrow is column-oriented.
+[FlatGeoBuf](https://flatgeobuf.org/) is similar on various aspects, but is record-oriented, whereas Arrow is column-oriented.

 ### Memory layouts

-GeoArrow proposes a packed columnar data format for the fundamental geometry types, using packed coordinate and offset arrays to define geometry objects.
+GeoArrow proposes a packed columnar data format for the fundamental geometry types using packed coordinate and offset arrays to define geometry objects.

 The inner level is always an array of coordinates.
 For any geometry type except Point, this inner level is nested in one or multiple